Call now in confidence immediate help & advice 24/7

 In terms of detox, the patient is encouraged to choose a rehab where there are a host of professionals who are able to manage and monitor the process of heroin detoxification.

-Medical management is vital in getting addicted patients off heroin by aiding in diminishing cravings and discouraging future use.
+Medical management is vital in getting addicted patients off heroin by diminishing cravings and discouraging future use.

 Beat your heroin addiction today with the help of a rehab in Luton – call our team on 0800 088 66 86